bashtage/ng-numpy-randomstate/README.md

 ### Same

-These have been implemented and are the same (or quantitatively similar)
+Every other function has been implemented and are the same (or quantitatively similar):

 ```
 seed                    bytes                   get_state